56quarters/avalonms/doc/source/server.rst

 Database
 ========

-The Avalon Music Server writes music meta data to a database when it scans a music collection and reads the meta back when the WSGI application starts.
+The Avalon Music Server CLI tool ``avalon-scan`` writes music metadata to a database when it scans a music collection.
+The WSGI application and reads the meta back when it starts.

 In each case, when connecting to a database for the first time, the CLI script and the WSGI application will attempt to create the required database schema if it does